 Bleed is the industry term for any color or image that extends to the edge of the paper.
 If you don’t want white margins around your design, ask the designer to include bleeds when placing your order on Etsy.

-What actually happens is that the design extends .125″ beyond the edge of the page, and that excess image or color is then cut off during the binding or finishing process.
+Here’s what that actually means: The design extends .125″ beyond the edge of the page, and that excess image or color is then cut off during the binding or finishing process.
 If you don’t account for bleeds (but expect the design to extend all the way to the edge), you may risk inconsistent margins or skewed dimensions.

 When placing your Etsy order, let the designer know how you plan to print these files.
-This detail affects how files are packaged and sent to you.
+This small detail determines the delivery of the files, i.e. how they are packaged and sent to you.
 The general rule of thumb is that if you’re printing at home or at an office supply store, you won’t need bleeds.
 If you’re uploading your files to an online printing shop or using a local professional printer, then you’ll need bleeds.

 I am always happy to facilitate the printing process, answer any printing-related questions or help my clients find a local printer.